L3MON4D3/LuaSnip/DOC.md

     Besides these predefined engines, it is also possible to create new ones:
-    Instead of a string, pass a function which satisfies `trigEngine(trigger) -> (matcher(line_to_cursor, trigger) -> whole_match,
+    Instead of a string, pass a function which satisfies `trigEngine(trigger, opts) -> (matcher(line_to_cursor, trigger) ->
-    captures)`
+    whole_match, captures)`
-    (ie. the function receives `trig`, can, for example, precompile a regex, and then returns a function responsible for determining whether the current cursor-position (represented by the line up to the cursor) matches the trigger (it is passed again here so engines which don't do any trigger-specific work (like compilation) can just return a static `matcher`), and what the capture-groups are).
+    (ie. the function receives `trig` and `trigEngineOpts` can, for example, precompile a regex, and then returns a function responsible for determining whether the current cursor-position (represented by the line up to the cursor) matches the trigger (it is passed again here so engines which don't do any trigger-specific work (like compilation) can just return a static `matcher`), and what the capture-groups are).
-    The `lua`-engine, for example, can be (and is!) implemented like this:
+    The `lua`-engine, for example, can be implemented like this:
     ```lua
     local function matcher(line_to_cursor, trigger)
         -- look for match which ends at the cursor.